If you have an interest in the subject come and join us, you don’t need to be already knowledgeable.

 Our speaker’s research has concentrated on studying past environmental changes during the last 2.5 million years, looking at a wide variety of aspects that include geology, archaeology and geoarchaeology.

 Frank Nicholson will be with us again with talk entitled: ‘Iceland – Fire and Ice’.

-The combination of volcanoes and glaciers brings unusual hazards as well as offering spectacular sights and interesting tourism.
+The combination of volcanoes and glaciers have had much affect in creating the landscape, bringing unusual hazards as well as offering spectacular sights and interesting tourism.

 19th April is Good Friday so here will not be a meeting on that date but it is intended to have a visit to Alderley Edge on a Friday 26th April.